rng-guy/NFSMWBartender/README.txt

  3) • (optional) in User Mode of Binary 2.8.3 or newer, load and apply "FixMissingTextures.end".

 AFTER INSTALLING Bartender:
- 1) • check out its configuration (.ini) files in the `scripts\BartenderSettings` folder, and
+ 1) • check out its configuration (.ini) files in the "scripts\BartenderSettings" folder, and
- 2) • read the "APPENDIX.txt" file should you encounter any issues or want technical details.
+ 2) • see the "APPENDIX.txt" file should you encounter any issues or want technical details.

 To UNINSTALL Bartender, remove its files from your game's "scripts" folder.
 There is no need to remove the optional missing textures, as the game will not use them without Bartender.